-Hot, Moist Air From The Med Sparked Freak Storm In India, Meteorologists Say
+Hot, Moist Air From Mediterranean Sparked Freak Storm In India, Meteorologists Say

 Meteorologists in India believe a cyclonic circulation over the country's west was what spawned a freak storm that swept over three states on Wednesday, reportedly killing more than 110 people.